collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 Forks can be used to propose a change to the original repository, or can be the starting point for a new idea

 <!--
+When changes are made to the original repo, the fork will not update.
+I am going to tell you how to deal with that later.

 https://help.github.com/articles/fork-a-repo
  -->